Sleep Apnea & Your Mental Health

 It may be difficult to differentiate between sleep apnea symptoms and characteristics that define mental health issues.
 Symptoms such as irritability, trouble concentrating, and difficulty staying asleep can be found in both sleep apnea and certain mental illnesses.

-Dr. Bassford can review your symptoms to determine if you would benefit from a sleep study to diagnose sleep apnea.
+Dr. Bassford, one of the best sleep dentists near Bethesda, MD, can review your symptoms to determine if you would benefit from a sleep study to diagnose sleep apnea.
 Once diagnosed with sleep apnea, we can begin treatment right away.
 Dr. Bassford customizes her treatments to meet the needs of each individual patient, so you can rest assured that you’re getting the help you need.

 Frequently Asked Questions